 Kids who have food allergies may feel that they are different because of it.
 Emphasize that there are millions of children and adults who have food allergies just like them—in fact, 1 in 13 kids in the U.S. has a food allergy.

-There are many helpful tools that can help you teach your child about food allergies.
+There are some helpful tools that can help you teach your child about food allergies.
 Here are a few start with.

 Be a PAL